aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/code128-card/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/code128) and [Generate](https://products.aspose.app/barcode/generate/code128) Code 128 barcodes online.
 You can test the quality of ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 ## **Overview**
 Code 128 is an efficient, high-density linear (1D) barcode type that allows encoding alphanumeric information.
 It includes verification protection both via a checksum digit and byte parity checking.
 Code 128 was invented in 1981 by Ted Williams of Laserlight Corporation to solve the problem of representing both alphabetic and numeric characters without sacrificing barcode density.
 This symbology has been widely implemented in many applications where a relatively large amount of data must be encoded in a relatively small amount of space.
 Its specific structure also allows numeric data to be encoded at, effectively, double-density.
-Today, Code 128 is one of the most widely used barcode types, for example for warehouse management, in the transport industry (e.g. by UPS or DHL) and in retail and non-retail environments, such as library books, membership cards, small items, etc.
+Today, Code 128 is one of the most widely used barcode types, and has various applications, such as, for example, warehouse management, transport industry (e.g. UPS or DHL), as well as retail and non-retail environments, such as library manamegemt, membership cards, tracking small items, etc.

 The specification for Code 128 is available in standard ISO/IEC 15417:2007.